NaveenG26/gitworkshop/readmme.md

 this is a tutorial for git and git hub.
-YES
+YES change